fbpx

 Inspired by Impressionism painting

-We will take a look at the new Louis Vuitton store, which was reconstructed from the previous Ginza Namiki store.
+We will explore the newly reconstructed Louis Vuitton store, known as the Ginza Namiki Dori store.

 How the Water Pillar was created

-How Aoki embodied the inspiration he found from Monet’s painting?
+How did Aoki translate the inspiration he derived from Monet’s painting into his designs?

-In his other works, he uses direct images of his inspirations such as a stack of suitcases or a sailing boat.
+In his other works, he often incorporates direct representations of his inspirations, such as a stack of suitcases or a sailing boat.

 Louis Vuitton Omotesando @haruka.soga